-During and after the system boots up, any attempt to write to the boot sector or partition table of the hard disk drive will halt the system and the following error message will appear.
-For the meantime, you can run an anti-virus program to locate the problem.
-The settings are None, Both, Trend, or Award.
+During and after the system boots up, any attempt to write to the boot sector or partition of the hard disk drive will halt the system and the following error message will appear.
+For the meantime, you can run an antivirus program to locate the problem.
+The settings are Enabled or Disabled.